sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 > Please flip Defy Danger with your Strength.

 Looking over at the character sheet, we see that Chresk has rank 3 (Crescent) Strength.
-So you would rotate your Deckahedron so that the Crescent symbol is forward, then you would flip over the top card.
+This means you would rotate your Deckahedron so that the Crescent symbol is forward, then you would flip over the top card.

 Maybe you got a single ✔.
 The GM now uses the instructions on the Defy Danger card ("You do it, but there's a new complication") to